pandosme/flows-1/tensorflow_object_detection/README.md

 # TensorFlow Object CLassification
 It is fun to play with object classifications in images.
-The flow takes a picture from a camera and sends it to a TensorFlow node and display the result on a dashboard.
+This flow takes a picture from a camera (triggered by a dashbaord button) and sends it to a TensorFlow node and display the result on a dashboard (see below).
 You can easily replace the the dashboard button with your own troggers.
 How many images/s you TensorFlow can analyze depends on the HW you are running on.

 ## Prerequisites